Garbage Concerto in Columbus, Georgia, U.S.A.

 Premiere of Street Music for orchestra

-On April 22, 2017 at 7:30 p.m., the Parkdale United Church Orchestra, under the direction of Angus Armstrong, will give the first performance of the orchestral version of Street Music in a concert entitled Canada's 150th: A Celebration of Canadian Composers.
+On April 21, 2017, the Parkdale United Church Orchestra, under the direction of Angus Armstrong, gave the first performance of the orchestral version of Street Music in a concert entitled Canada's 150th: A Celebration of Canadian Composers.
 This piece started life as the last movement of the Symphony for Brass and Percussion which was also premiered by Armstrong conducting Capital Brassworks.
-The event takes place at Parkdale United Church, Ottawa (corner of Parkdale and Gladstone Avenues).
-Tickets will be available at the door.
+The event took place at the Plant Recreation Centre, Ottawa.
+The next evening they performed it at their usual venue, Parkdale United Church, Ottawa.
+See the YouTube video of their performance:

 National Orchestra of Mexico performs the Garbage Concerto

-On March 17 and 19, 2017, the National Orchestra of Mexico, under the direction of Brazilian conductor Alexandra Arrieche, will perform the Garbage Concerto at the Palace of Fine Arts (Palacio de Bellas Artes), Mexico City.
-Tambuco will be the featured soloists.
+On March 17 and 19, 2017, the National Orchestra of Mexico, under the direction of Brazilian conductor Alexandra Arrieche, performed the Garbage Concerto at the Palace of Fine Arts (Palacio de Bellas Artes), Mexico City.
+Tambuco were the featured soloists.
 This is the fourth orchestra in Mexico City to perform this piece.

 Woodwind music in Lithuania